Why Ignoring Your Dental Health Could Cost More Than Just Your Teeth

 The first area at risk if we ignore our dental health, is our mouth.
 Cavities and tooth decay are so common that we often don’t take them seriously enough.
 However, they can have serious and lasting complications.
 This will start with fillings but will then lead to procedures like root canals to try to save our teeth.
 However, these issues are just the tip of the iceberg.
 There are far more severe oral problems created by poor dental health:

-- Gum disease – this starts with the milder gingivitis, causing red and swollen gums in response to the plaque build up between our teeth.
+- Gum disease – this starts with milder gingivitis, causing red and swollen gums in response to the plaque build-up between our teeth.
 If it spreads, becoming periodontal disease, our immune system then begins to destroy tissues and bones in our mouths, creating pockets that can become infected.

 - Bad breath – food particles that are left to linger in our mouths can start to smell.
 The more bacteria that we allow to build up in our mouths and on our tongues, the more likely we are to have bad breath.